Katrine-Marie/web-content-resources/README.md

 * [The Construction of Instruction](https://24ways.org/2009/the-construction-of-instruction) by Relly Annett-Baker
 * [Content Templates to the Rescue](https://alistapart.com/article/content-templates-to-the-rescue/) by Erin Kissane
 * [Aligning Content Work with Agile Processes](https://alistapart.com/article/aligning-content-work-with-agile-processes/) by Brendan Murray
+* [Order Out of Chaos: Patterns of Organization for Writing on the Job](https://alistapart.com/article/order-out-of-chaos-patterns-of-organization-for-writing-on-the-job/) by Richard Rabil, Jr.

 ## Content Strategy
 * [Help!
 We (Think We) Need to Hire a Content Strategist](https://alistapart.com/article/help-we-think-we-need-to-hire-a-content-strategist/) by Jennifer Bassett